B.C. introduces Fuel Transparency Act to try to prevent price gouging at the pumps | CBC News

 Companies will be required to share information on refined fuel imports and exports, fuel volumes at refineries and terminals, as well as wholesale and retail prices.

-The act also has "safeguards" in place to ensure the information provided is complete, accurate and reported regularly.
+A news release from the ministry also said the act has "safeguards" in place to ensure the information provided is complete, accurate and reported regularly, but it did not provide further details on what those safeguards are.

 It's time to pull back the curtain to get some answers for British Columbians on how the price of gasoline is set.- Trade Minister Bruce Ralston